Our Blog

 Training

-Going back to the three variables, the one most closely associated with lean mass retention is intensity.
-Volume and/or frequency can be scaled back as necessary to accommodate one’s impaired recovery.
-In fact, as long as intensity, i.e. weight on the bar, is maintained, both volume and frequency can be scaled back by up to about two-thirds without risking lean mass loss.
-What this plays out as is that the number of workouts per week and work sets can be decreased as long as you continue to lift around the same weight.
-Additionally, the more aggressive the calorie deficit is, the more volume and frequency should be scaled back to compensate.
+Of the three training variables, the one most closely tied to lean mass retention is intensity.
+Volume and frequency can both be scaled back to accommodate impaired recovery, but intensity (weight on the bar) should be maintained.
+In fact, as long as intensity holds, both volume and frequency can be scaled back by up to two-thirds without risking lean mass loss.
+In practical terms, you can reduce the number of workouts per week and the number of working sets, as long as the weights you’re lifting stay roughly the same.
+The more aggressive the deficit, the more volume and frequency you should reduce to compensate.

-Since intensity has to be maintained or increased during a cut, things such as deloads have to be accounted for.
-The best place to set a deload is during a diet break, where calories are brought back up to maintenance levels.
-This is the prime time to lower the intensity without risking lean mass loss.
+Because intensity needs to stay high on a cut, deloads become trickier to schedule.
+The best place to insert a deload is during a diet break, where calories return to maintenance for a stretch.
+That’s the safest window to drop intensity briefly without risking lean mass.

 Upper/Lower Split on a Cut